Skip to main content Skip to secondary navigation

 Overview

-Academic Innovation for the Public Good, a collaboration with Trinity College, is a series of author conversations held on Zoom that explore how to make higher education more equitable and accessible.
-Participating authors are interviewed by experts in their fields, and the events are free and open to all.
-The series is supported by 7 program partners and by 15 co-sponsors, all colleges and universities.
+Academic Innovation for the Public Good, a collaboration with Trinity College, is a series of author conversations held on Zoom that explore how to make higher education more equitable, accessible, and meaningful.
+Participating authors are interviewed by experts in their fields.
+The events are free and open to all.
+The series is supported by seven program partners and by 15 co-sponsors, all colleges and universities.
 Our goals with the conversation series are to foster discussion about higher education's obligations and potential to advance the public good; to give authors of new books about academic innovation a platform to share their work; and to offer a rich online community space where attendees can interact and explore series themes.

-Launch date: The first year of the series launched in January 2022 with 10 author events; the 2023 series included 8 author events, with the series divided into two parts focused on belonging and knowledge sharing.
-We are transitioning to an academic calendar cycle and have three events planned in the winter and spring of 2024 Partners: Trinity College (co-organizer); more than 20 partnering and co-sponsoring colleges and universities.
+Launch date: The first year of the series launched in January 2022 with 10 author events; the 2023 series included eight author events, with the series divided into two parts focused on belonging and knowledge sharing; and 2024 featured four author events, with two looking to the future of higher education, one examining a fraught past, and one focused on strategies for reducing digital misinformation.
+Partners: Trinity College (co-organizer); more than 20 partnering and co-sponsoring colleges and universities.
 Project status: Underway.
 Strategic pillar: Catalyzing innovation.

 Impact